-Your Directors present their Twelfth Annual Report and the standalone and consolidatedannual audited accounts of the Company for the year ended March 312016.
+Your Directors present their Thirteenth Annual Report with the standalone andconsolidated annual audited accounts of the Company for the year ended March 31 2017.

-The Directors could not recommend dividend as the Company has incurred loss during thecurrent financial year and it is proposed to conserve the reserves for the projects growthand sound financial position of the Company.
+No dividend has been declared for the financial year ended 31st March2017 as the Company has incurred loss and it is proposed to conserve the existing reservesfor the projects growth and sound financial position of the Company.

 3. State of Company's Affairs:

 During the year under review the Company has achieved a turnover of Rs.
 7432 Lakh asagainst Rs.
 8712 Lakh in the previous year and other income of Rs.
 20 Lakh as compared toRs.
 193 Lakh in the previous year.
 The operations had resulted in a loss of Rs.
 4465 Lakhas compared to previous year loss of Rs.
 2137 Lakhs.

 In compliance with the applicable provisions of the Companies Act 2013 and Regulationsof the Securities and Exchange Board of India (Listing Obligations & DisclosureRequirements) Regulations 2015 ("Listing Regulations") and as per theapplicable Accounting Standards issued by the Institute of Chartered Accountants of Indiathe Company has prepared the Consolidated Financial Statements.